Map of the Wakhan

 Ishakashim Afghan Men Posing for Photos in the Market

 I was told later that this guy commanded soldiers against the Soviets and later Northern Alliance soldiers against the Taliban.
-I couldn’t help but to see a little Jay Leno in this guy.
+I couldn’t help but to see a little Jay Leno in him.

-A national identification card of one of the men before me at the police station.
-I couldnt help but to think that identification cards from the Civil War era of the USA looked much different than this one.
+A national identification card of one of the men ahead of me at the police station.
+I couldn’t help but think that identification cards from the Civil War era of the USA looked much different than this one.

-My fixer, driver and random people we would always provide rides to since transport was so scarce in the Wakhan.
-Iam on the far right
+My fixer, driver, and a few random people we provided rides to since transport was so scarce in the Wakhan.
+I am on the far right

 My Afghan head dress